Or, How to Love God and How not to Love God

 (Jeremiah 1:9)

-The process described above shows that the prophet’s mind is not involved in constructing the message.
+The process described above shows that the prophet’s mind is not involved in the construction of the message.
 The prophecy is not a conclusion that the prophet reached.
 The prophecy is not the prophets’ thinking on a matter; that would be speaking presumptuously, as described in Deuteronomy 18:20 above.
 Some may argue that the mind must be involved because the prophecy comes out in a language that the prophet understands, and that is true.
-Surely, Yahweh knows what the prophet can understand enough to say as well as what the minds of the recipients of the prophecy will be able to understand.
+Surely, Yahweh knows what the prophet can understand enough to say, as well as what the minds of the recipients of the prophecy will be able to understand.
 And from that perspective, the process is not removed from the minds of either the prophet or the hearers of the prophecy.
 But the prophecy is God’s words put in the prophet’s mouth, which he just delivers as given.

 Scripture describes this process of how we are given the scriptures into us as “God breathing.”
 God breathes his word into his apostles and prophets.